swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 A dependency private to this source file is declared with either the `fileprivate` or the `private` modifier.
 In both cases the access is scoped to the source file declaring the import.
-Only `fileprivate` and `private` declarations can reference the imported module.
+Only the signature of `fileprivate` and `private` declarations can reference the imported module.

 ```swift
 fileprivate import DependencyPrivateToThisFile